 Astragalus also helps the gallbladder and the liver since it affects bile acid biosynthesis.
 Huang Qi decreased the accumulation of toxic bile in the liver, normalized serum bile acid levels, and increased the excretion of biliary and urinary bile acids.
 All these mechanisms make Astragalus an effective gallbladder protection by reversing the disordered homeostasis of bile acids.

-What makes Astragalus a popular all-around remedy for TCM practitioners is its ability to support the immune system.
+Astragalus is a popular all-around remedy for TCM practitioners because it supports the immune system.

 Astragalus helps strengthen the body’s natural defenses by: